-- a.
-Approve the prospectus for the dissertation. - b.
+- b.
 Provide technical guidance in the research. - c.
 Supervise, particularly through the chairperson of the permanent doctoral committee, the organization, collection of references, techniques, methods of analysis, conclusions, and the writing of the dissertation. - d.
 Approve the reading copy. - e.
 Approve the defense of the dissertation. - 3.
-Composition of Committees a.
-Epidemiology Majors:
+Composition of Committees